 3. What does career progression look like?

-In an ideal world, you’ll be looking at a career with strong job prospects.
+In an ideal world, you’ll be looking at a career with solid job prospects.
 Find out what you are getting yourself into and research career progression.
-For instance in animal care you might start as a Veterinary Assistant and then work your way up to a Veterinary Nurse or Veterinary Technician.
+For instance, in animal care, you might start as a Veterinary Assistant and then work your way up to a Veterinary Nurse or Veterinary Technician.

 4. Is the salary what you’re hoping for?

-As with many career paths, starting salaries can be tough.
+As with many career paths, starting salaries can be challenging.
 This is especially true in the animal industry.
-Zookeepers for instance might get to see exotic animals everyday but their salary is fairly low.
-It’s true that dream jobs don’t always come with dream salaries, however like many other careers, as you gain more experience, salaries tend to increase.
+Zookeepers, for instance, might get to see exotic animals every day, but their salary is fairly low.
+It’s true that dream jobs don’t always come with dream salaries; however, like many other careers, as you gain more experience, salaries tend to increase.

-When it comes to jobs working with animals, sometimes it's hard to let our head rule our heart, but hopefully with the help of this article, you’ll be able to make the right decision in choosing an animal career.
+When it comes to jobs working with animals, sometimes it's hard to let our heads rule our hearts, but hopefully, with the help of this article, you’ll be able to make the right decision in choosing an animal career.
 For more information on a range of Veterinary Nurse Course and courses in Animal Health and Veterinary Care visit Online Courses Australia.